moritzshore/rswap/README.md

 ## How to access the data?

-To read the output of your executed SWAP run, you can use the following command
+To read the output of your executed SWAP run, you can use the following command.
 ```
 modelled_data <- read_swap_output(project_path)
 ```
-`read_swap_output()` returns two dataframes, `daily_output` which contains depthwise values of various variables.
+`read_swap_output()` returns two dataframes, `daily_output` which contains depth wise values of various variables.
 ```
 > modelled_data$daily_output
 # A tibble: 17,520 x 5